 The Research on Aging Act of 1974 (Public Law 93-296) established a National Institute on Aging (NIA).
 This study is in keeping with NIA’s mission to: foster the development of research and clinician scientists in aging; communicate information regarding aging and advances in research on aging to the scientific community, health care providers, and the public; and to support and conduct biological, genetic, clinical, behavioral, social, and economic research related to the aging process, conditions and diseases associated with aging, and other special needs and problems of older Americans.

-More recently, the BLSA has begun to focus on factors associated with exceptionally healthy aging.
+Longevity combined with good health and functioning at the end of life is the goal of most individuals and finding ways of promoting this condition is an important goal of NIA.
+Although research has been done on the correlates of long life and functional decline, we still know relatively little about why certain individuals live in excellent health into their 80’s while others fail much sooner.
+We propose to enroll in the BLSA individuals who have already reached the goal of healthy longevity (IDEAL cohort) using as eligibility criteria the same very strict criteria for "Healthy" used for the BLSA enrollment.
+In practice, at the time of study entry BLSA participants should be free of any major medical condition, taking no chronic medication (with fewexceptions), and have no functional (ability to walk 400 m. without stopping and without developing symptoms) and cognitive problems (MMSE score >27 and Blessed Mental <3).
+These individuals will be compared with BLSA participants who met the same strict criteria for health at the study entry when they were younger but later on developed chronic diseases and physical and cognitive impairments.
+There are currently already 480 individuals age 80 and older who match such description of IDEAL "controls".
+In summary, IDEAL and non-IDEAL individuals will be age and sex matched and discriminated by their IDEAL or non-IDEAL status.

 The Insight into the Determination of Exceptional Aging and Longevity (IDEAL) Study is an extension of the Baltimore Longitudinal Study of Aging (BLSA).
 NIA’s goal for the recruitment effort is to enroll 500 healthy individuals aged 80 or older over the course of five years.
 Including these new individuals, the BLSA will be able to utilize fully the extensive set of measures that have been recently introduced in the study for pursuing the original mission of the BLSA which is the study of healthy aging, independent of the effect of disease.
 The IDEAL Study cohort will be compared to current BLSA participants who were no longer healthy or fully functional when they reached the age of 80.
 As is done with current BLSA participants, IDEAL subjects will be followed for life with yearly visits.
 A secondary objective of the IDEAL Study is to identify physiological, environmental and behavioral characteristics that are risk factors for loss of a person’s healthy aging status over time.
 This is based on the hypothesis that mechanisms of extreme longevity are different from those associated with delay or avoidance of disease or disability.
 The purpose of the project for which we are seeking OMB approval is to conduct recruitment and screening for the IDEAL Study.

 Over the years, more than 500 manuscripts have been published based on data collected in the BLSA.
 We could easily argue that most of what we know about aging and its relationship with age-related diseases was first discovered in the BLSA.
 The IDEAL Study will add to the literature by providing information regarding the factors associated with exceptionally healthy aging.